top of page

 Bio

-She has worked as a consultant of international organizations (World Bank, IADB, UNESCO and ECLAC), foreign governments and the Chilean public sector, mainly the Education Ministry.
+She has worked as a consultant for international organizations, including the World Bank, IDB, ECLAC, and UNESCO, as well as for foreign governments and the Chilean Ministry of Education.

 bottom of page